lvgl/lv_lib_split_jpg/README.md

 # LV JPG / SJPG DECODER

 # Overview:
-  - lv_lib_splitjpg supports both normal jpg and the custom sjpg formats.
+  - lv_lib_split_jpg supports both normal jpg and the custom sjpg formats.
   - Decoding normal jpg consumes RAM with the site fo the whole uncompressed image (recommended only for devices with more RAM)
   - sjpg is a custom format based on "normal" JPG and specially made for lvgl.
   - sjpg is 'split-jpeg' which is a bundle of small jpeg fragments with an sjpg header.